Async

 render() Sync code, no async operations

-render_async() Async code, async for/await
+render_async() Async code, buffered output

 # Sync rendering (blocks)